-For 2014/15 an amount of R52 million has been appropriated for the development of infrastructure assets.
+For 2014/15 an amount of R90 million has been appropriated for the development of infrastructure assets.
 In the outer years this amount totals R48 million and R41 million respectively for each of the financial years.
 Waste water management services receives the highest allocation of R28 million in 2014/15 which equates to 58% followed by corporate services infrastructure at 6%, (R3.2 million) and then electricity and water at 9%, (R4.6 million).
 Upgrade of sports facilities also received a R 5 million allocation.

-Total new assets represent 51%, thus R 25 million (in monetary terms) of the total capital budgets, while asset renewal equates to 49% or R23.5 million.
+Total new assets represent 28%, thus R 65 million (in monetary terms) of the total capital budgets, while asset renewal equates to 49% or R23.5 million.
 Further detail relating to asset classes and proposed capital expenditure is contained in Table 23 MBRR A9 (Asset Management).
 In addition to the MBRR Table A9, MBRR Tables SA34a, b, c provides a detailed breakdown of the capital programme relating to new asset construction, capital asset renewal as well as operational repairs and maintenance by asset class.
 Some of the salient projects to be undertaken over the medium-term includes, amongst others:

-- Thabazimbi Waste water treatment works-R12.5m - Northam construction new waste water treatment works-R13.9m - Northam upgrade and repair of Roads Ext 2 -R3.5m - Purchase of land for landfill site -R1.8 million - Upgrading of Sports facilities-R4.8m - TBZ Conversion to pre-paid electricity metres-R2.5m - Construction of Northam and Thabazimbi cemetery R1.2m - Land acquisition and Feasibility studies for cemeteries in Northam and Thabazimbi R1.3
+- Thabazimbi upgrading of pump station and pipelines phase-2, R24m - Thabazimbi upgrading of pump station and pipelines phase -3, R20m - Thabazimbi Waste water treatment works-R10m - Northam construction new waste water treatment works-R13m - Construction of Northam and Thabazimbi cemeteries -R2.5 million - Upgrading of Sports facilities-R4.8m - TBZ Conversion to pre-paid electricity metres-R2.5m - Refurbishment of boreholes equipment R1.6m - Upgrading of old pipelines R1.2m - Upgrading of load management system R1.8m - Upgrading of chamber R2m - Rhaputi and Northam installation of high mast and street lights- R1.8m - Regorogile Ext 3 paving of internal streets R1.2m - Upgrading of wireless communication equipment R0.8m - IT intranet share point R 0.4m - Replacement of damaged and faulty metres R1m - Purchase of Firearms for Traffic officers R0.06m - Warrant of arrest detectors R0.3m - Weighbridge R1.5m - Renovations and Equipment purchase for VTS R1.5m

-- Refurbishment of boreholes equipment R1.6m

-- Upgrading of old pipelines R1.2m

-- Upgrading of load management system R1.8m

-- Upgrading of chamber R2m

-- Upgrading of wireless communication equipment R0.8m

-- IT intranet share point R 0.4m

-- Replacement of damaged and faulty metres R1m

-- Purchase of Firearms for Traffic officers R0.06m

-- Warrant of arrest detectors R0.3m

-- Weighbridge R1.5m

-- Renovations and Equipment purchase for VTS R1.5m